 Welcome Community Meetings will be offered online for students the week that they move in.
 Students will receive additional communication via email once they have moved with the date and time of their meeting.
 Additionally, the Residence Hall Association will be hosting virtual programs throughout move-in and the Fall semester.
 Students can follow them on Instagram at @rhaucf for updates.

-Yes, we have a guest policy, which has been updated in the COVID-19 Addendum.
-You can find it within the Community Living Guide, which is available on our website here and also available at check-in.
+You can find the guest policy within the Community Living Guide, which is available on our website here.